-Granite Mountain Middle School has two half- full-time nurses whose hours are from 7:30 a.m. to 3:30 p.m.
-Our nurses are here to help you when you are ill and will talk with you and your parents concerning any special problems you may have.
+Granite Mountain School has a full-time nurse whose hours are from 7:30 a.m. to 3:30 p.m.
+Our nurse is here to help you when you are ill and will talk with you and your parents concerning any special problems you may have.
 If your child becomes ill during the school day, he/she must see the nurse to be assessed.
 The nurse will then determine if the parent(s) should be called to pick up the child.

 All medication is to be kept in the GMS Nurse’s Office.
 Medications must be sent in the original container.
 Prescription medications must be accompanied by a yearly prescription from a doctor.
 These medications will be kept in a locking cabinet.
 Students may not have possession of medications of any kind (prescription or otherwise) on their person, in their backpacks, or in their lockers.
 In the course of the school year, your child may need a prescription or an over-the-counter medication administered.
 To ensure that the child is receiving the correct dose, correct time of administration, and correct medication, the parent/guardian must follow the requirements listed below:

 - Medication prescribed by a physician must come to the school nurse in its original container and labeled by the pharmacy with the student’s name, medication directions for use, doctor’s name, and date of prescription.
 If your child is to take prescription medication both at home and school, ask your pharmacist to provide you with two marked containers (one for use at home and one for use at school).